Riviera (hotel and casino): Primary shows

 The Riviera debuted several long-running shows in the 1980s, while under the ownership of Riklis.
 Among them was Splash, which debuted in June 1985.
-It was directed, produced and choreographed by Jeff Kutash.
+It was directed, produced and choreographed by Jeff Kutash with lighting design by Ken Billington.
 The show included dancers, motorcycle stunts, and a 20,000-gallon tank for swimming performances.
 For the sake of variety, the show's entertainment lineup was subject to frequent changes.

 Splash underwent a $5 million revamp in 1995, and was rebranded as Splash II, a name it would retain for several years.
 Kutash departed the production in 1996, and Riklis would later become its owner and producer.
 The tank was removed in 1999, replaced with a surface for ice-skating performances.
 Kutash returned in 2005 and revamped the show once more, in honor of its 20th anniversary.
 Splash ended its run in September 2006.

 Another show, titled An Evening at La Cage, debuted in September 1985.
 It featured a cast of female impersonators who portrayed various celebrities, such as Cher and Diana Ross.
 Frank Marino starred as the show's headliner with his impersonation of Joan Rivers.
 The show was produced by Norbert Aleman, and ran until February 2009.